-- Step 1: When any enhanced privacy setting of a UE, which is held in Home GMLC of the UE, is changed, the Home GMLC of the UE checks whether there is any deferred MT-LR process related to the UE that the Home GMLC is waiting the event occurrence. - Step 2: If there is a deferred MT-LR process, where the GMLC is waiting for the event to occur, the Home GMLC checks whether it is necessary to cancel the deferred location process in SGSN/MSC. - Step 3: In case it is necessary to cancel the deferred location request the Home GMLC sends Provide Subscriber Location message to the SGSN/MSC in order to cancel the deferred location request process and returns response back to the original GMLC.
+- Step 1: When any enhanced privacy setting of a UE is changed, Home GMLC of the UE checks whether there is any deferred MT-LR process related to the UE that the Home GMLC is waiting the event occurrence. - Step 2: If there is a deferred MT-LR process, where the GMLC is waiting for the event to occur, the Home GMLC checks whether it is necessary to cancel the deferred location process in SGSN/MSC. - Step 3: In case it is necessary to cancel the deferred location request the Home GMLC sends Provide Subscriber Location message to the SGSN/MSC in order to cancel the deferred location request process and returns response back to the original GMLC.